MHJedli/utility_script/README.md

     $ bash utility_script.sh
 </pre>

-# NOTE :
+> [!NOTE]
-*    The script is improving by time.
+> The script is improving by time.
 Expect new features in the future.